My first ever visit to Bydgoszcz in November 2021 has helped me to create this mini guide of must-visit sights in Bydgoszcz Old Town.

 1. Take in the Brda River from Jerzy Sulima-Kamiński Bridge

-My wife and I stayed in Hotel Mercure Sepia which is only around 250 metres away from the Old Town Bridge, aka Most Jerzego Sulimy-Kamińskiego.
+My wife and I stayed at Hotel Mercure Sepia which is only around 250 metres away from the Old Town Bridge, aka Most Jerzego Sulimy-Kamińskiego.

 It’s the oldest bridge structure in the city.
 The first bridge in this place was built in the 14th century, while the existing one was built in 1960-1961.